John McGrath came home to Spokane at the end of World War II after nearly five years in the Army. One of his dog tags didn’t.

 Newspaper archives showed John died in 1986.
-Tony, the youngest son of John and Helen McGrath, is among those still in the Spokane area and was able to fill out information gleaned from old news clips and state archives with the little bits he gleaned from his father.
+Tony, the youngest son of John and Helen McGrath, is among their children still in the Spokane area and was able to add to information gleaned from old news clips and state archives with the bits he gleaned from his father.

-John McGrath grew up in north Spokane in a house on East Liberty, the youngest son of Thomas and Rose McGrath, who were married in 1901.
+John McGrath grew up in north Spokane in a house on East Liberty Avenue, the youngest son of Thomas and Rose McGrath, who were married in 1901.
 Claude McGrath, whom John listed as his next of kin, was his oldest brother.
-He was also a famous Spokane-area athlete who became Gonzaga University’s athletic director in the 1930s.
+He was also a well-known Spokane-area athlete who became Gonzaga University’s athletic director in the 1930s.
 Tony McGrath said his father had hoped to become a lawyer but left Gonzaga to join the Army.

-He was a member of the 161st Regiment in fall 1940 when the unit was put on active duty and sent to Fort Lewis for training.
-The 161st was headed to California the following December when the Japanese bombed Pearl Harbor; the unit was sent to Hawaii in early 1942, to Guadalcanal at the beginning of 1943 for its first combat, then to Rendova and New Georgia island that summer.
+He was a member of the 161st Regiment in fall 1940 when the unit was put on active duty and sent to Fort Lewis, Wash., for training.
+The 161st was headed to California the following December when the Japanese bombed Pearl Harbor; the unit was sent to Hawaii in early 1942, to Guadalcanal at the beginning of 1943 for its first combat, then to Rendova and New Georgia islands that summer.
 In 1945 they fought in the battle for Luzon in the Philippines.

 His father didn’t talk much about the war, Tony McGrath said.
-He told of promising his mother not to kill anyone, but then he was bayoneted during his first exposure to combat and “everything changed after that.”
-He said his father carried a wounded commanding officer back to camp, but the man died en route.
+He did say he promised his mother not to kill anyone, but then he was bayoneted during his first exposure to combat and “everything changed after that.”
+Tony McGrath said his father carried a wounded commanding officer back to camp, but the man died en route.
 It’s not clear whether that’s the action that earned him the Silver Star.
 Tony McGrath also said his father was discharged for hitting an officer, although he did receive an honorable discharge.

 He returned to Spokane, went to work for the Postal Service and was a mailman in north Spokane for many years.
 When he married Helen Galvin in 1969, he had five children from his first marriage, and she had six from hers.
 They had one more, Tony.

-After, John retired from the Postal Service and moved with Helen and Tony several times, to Boston and to Oregon.
+After John retired from the Postal Service and he, Helen and Tony moved several times, to Boston and to Oregon.
 “But we always came back to Spokane … to be near family, I think.”

 They were in Spokane in 1986 when John was diagnosed with prostate cancer.
 He’d already had one operation for the disease, which he told Tony was more painful than anything he’d experienced in the war.
-He opted not to have another one and died that December.
+He opted not to have another one, and he died that December.